Samuel Kello: Career

 Kello succeeded his father and became the second clerk of the Southampton County Court, and also operated a tavern, later known as Mahone's Tavern.
 After the Revolutionary War the General Assembly in 1790 authorized him, Benjamin Blunt and Francis Boykin, among others, to conduct a lottery to raise funds to erect a school in Southampton County.
 Millfield Academy was accordingly established on land granted to the newly formed Episcopal church to erect Millfield Chapel on the road between the county seats of Southampton and Isle of Wight Counties (then Southampton Court House and Smithfield, respectively).
 In 1835 that school had 35 students (the most famous being future President WIlliam H. Harrison), even though about 1810 another teacher established a school in the town of Smithfield, perhaps replacing the school his father and Joseph Bridger had helped the widow Elizabeth Smith found in 1753 (just after Smithfield's incorporation).
 Meanwhile, in 1791 Kello was also one of the five petitioners founding the town of Southampton Court House (which the General Assembly agreed to name "Jerusalem" and now is Courtland).

 In the 1787 Virginia tax census, Kello owned ten enslaved adults, and eight slaves under sixteen years old, as well as two horses, 22 cattle and a four-wheeled carriage.
-His father was also a planter, but in the same census no longer lived in Southampton county but paid taxes for two overseers (including his grandson of the same name), as well as eigthteen enslaved adults, and eight slaves under sixteen years old, plus five horses, 36 cattle and a two-wheeled carriage.
+His father was also a planter, but in the same census no longer lived in Southampton county but paid taxes for two overseers (including his grandson of the same name), as well as eighteen enslaved adults, and eight slaves under sixteen years old, plus five horses, 36 cattle and a two-wheeled carriage.

 Southampton County voters elected Benjamin Blunt and Samuel Kello as their delegates to the Virginia Ratifying Convention in 1788, and both men voted for ratification of the U.S. Constitution.